ThrayaV/Butter-cookies/README.md

-//The following is how to make mouth watering butter cookies🍪.
+The following is how to make mouth watering butter cookies🍪.